-Geneseo offers a campus-wide TV cable system connected to all classrooms and residence halls.
-Presented on some of over 60 channels are instructional offerings, weather forecasts, and special educational broadcasts.
-All major cable channels, ESPN, TNT, CNN, MTV and more are represented.
+Geneseo offers cable TV to the residence halls.
+Presented on over 80 channels are instructional offerings, weather forecasts, ESPN, TNT, CNN, MTV, SciFi, HGTV, History and more.
 First-run feature films appear on two different channels 7 days a week/24 hours a day.
+Pay-per-view subscription service is also available.